blocksds/sdk/docs/design-guide.rst

 work in all emulators.

 This system makes it possible to use the integrated filesystem transparently.
-The developer doesn't need to worry about how it is being accessed, ``NitroFAT`` will handle that complexity.
+The developer doesn't need to worry about how it is being accessed, ``NitroFs`` will handle that complexity.

 8. DLDI in the ARM7